 An employee may not make or attempt to influence any Company decision that could directly or indirectly benefit any of his or her Close Relatives.
 To protect employees and the Company from even the appearance of conflicts of interest, employees must disclose actual or potential conflicts of interest involving Close Relatives to the Compliance Officer or the Compliance Officer’s designee.

 Activities Outside the Company

-- engage in self-employment or perform paid or unpaid work for others in a field of interest similar to that of Syneron;
+- Engage in self-employment or perform paid or unpaid work for others in a field of interest similar to that of the Company;

-- represent or appear to represent Syneron as a participant in an outside activity unless Syneron has authorized the employee to so represent Syneron.
+- Represent or appear to represent the Company as a participant in an outside activity unless authorized to do so by the Company.

 Please see the Company’s Anti-Corruption and Anti-Bribery Policy for additional information regarding interactions with politicians, political parties, candidates for office and charitable contributions.

 Service on Outside Boards of Directors

 Serving as a director of another corporation may create a conflict of interest.
 Employees must disclose all such service to the Compliance Officer or the Compliance Officer’s designee and must obtain prior approval before serving on the board of another company whose interests may be adverse to the Company’s or that may require a significant amount of time.